Ganpatkakar/gkcharts/README.md

 # Contact Developer (Me)
-You can contact the developer "Ganpat Kakar" on 8197354601
+You can contact the developer "Ganpat Kakar" on kakarganpat@gmail.com or 8197354601

 # About Me